-The victim, Robert Wilson had been working on a pig farm in November 2010 when he was hit by a bin that had fallen off a forklift being driven by Mark Wright, a JMW Farms Limited director.
+The victim had been working on a pig farm in November 2010 when he was hit by a bin that had fallen off a forklift being driven by a director of the company.

-Louis Burns, of the Health and Safety Executive, said the case ‘highlights the importance of managing health and safety’.
+A representative from the Health and Safety Authority said the case ‘highlights the importance of managing health and safety’.
 He continued: “The judgement sends a clear message to the directors in Northern Ireland, whether of a small or large organisation, that they should take health and safety seriously.
 This new corporate manslaughter legislation clarifies the criminal liabilities of companies where serious failures in the management of health and safety result in a fatality.”

-If you have suffered as a result of an injury or accident, either at work or elsewhere, that was not your fault, in the last three years, our teams of accidents at work solicitors and personal injury lawyers may be able to advise you regarding the prospects of claiming injury or accident compensation.
+If you have suffered as a result of an injury or accident within the last three years, either at work or elsewhere, that was not your fault, our teams of accidents at work solicitors and personal injury lawyers may be able to advise you regarding the prospects of claiming injury or accident compensation.